fyne-io/docs.fyne.io/api/v2.5/cloudprovider.md

 }
 ```

 CloudProvider specifies the identifying information of a cloud provider.
-This information is mostly used by the `fyne.io/cloud ShowSettings' user flow.
+This information is mostly used by the [fyne.io/cloud.ShowSettings] user flow.

 <div class="since">Since: <code>